schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 # Acknowledgements

-- SchemaCrawler is grateful to Adrien Sales for developing the [Debian schemacrawler package].
+- SchemaCrawler is grateful to Adrien Sales for developing the [Debian SchemaCrawler package].
 - SchemaCrawler is grateful to Atlassian for providing a license for [Clover].

 [FAQs]: faq.html